-Allocation Target - September 30,
+Torgot Septem ber 30,

-Asset Category Range Allocations 2022 2021
+Asset Category Target Allocations 2023 2022

-Equity securities 40% - 65% 50% 53% 56%
+Equity securities 38% 50% 53%

-Debt securities 30% - 50% 43% 41% 38%
+Debt securities 52% 43% 41%

-Other 0% - 15% 7% 6% 6%
+Other 10% 7% 6%

 The investment objective for pension funds related to our defined benefit plans is to meet the plan's benefit obligations, while maximizing the long-term growth of assets without undue risk.
 We strive to achieve this objective by investing plan assets within target allocation ranges and diversification within asset categories.
 Target allocation ranges are guidelines that are adjusted periodically based on ongoing monitoring by plan fiduciaries.
 Investment risk is controlled by rebalancing to target allocations on a periodic basis and ongoing monitoring of investment manager performance relative to the investment guidelines established for each manager.